 - The support team provides much-needed help when customers face challenges with using the product.
 Their responsiveness and assistance can also affect the post-purchase experience.

-How to Create and Manage Product Experience
+How to Create and Manage DIGITAL Product Experience

 Here are a few ideas on how to use the data collected via the three methods above: